 Being in Krakow on Christmas Eve means that you’ll obviously take part in joyful celebrations.
 Before the common meal, people share the traditional blessed Christmas wafers, or “oplatki.”
 Also, all the people bless each other and wish a happy new year while breaking off a piece of waffle and eating it.

 The best way to get into holidays spirit in Krakow is to visit its Christmas Market located on the Main Market Square (Rynek Główny) of the Old Town.
-Cosy wooden stalls surrounded by medieval architecture sell handmade gifts, Christmas treats, and mulled wine.
+Cozy wooden stalls surrounded by medieval architecture sell handmade gifts, Christmas treats and mulled wine.
 Entertainment includes children singing carols and folk ensembles.
 Blacksmiths, carvers, and other artisans present their crafts.
-Krakow Christmas Market usually opens in late November and operates until December 26 or early January.
+The Krakow Christmas Market usually opens in late November and operates until December 26 or early January.

 If you are lucky enough to be invited to someone’s special Christmas dinner, you’ll enjoy a big amount of small traditions.
 Usually, there are 12 dishes on the table, the main of which is a baked carp.
 Krakow turns into a magic place on Christmas, don’t miss it!